 Bartol, C. R., & Bartol, A. (2017).
 Criminal behavior: A psychological approach (11th ed.).
 Upper Saddle River, NJ: Pearson Prentice Hall.

-Note: These pages are part of a chapter assigned in Weeks 1 and 4.
+Note: These pages are part of a chapter assigned in Week 1.

 By Day 3

-Note: Put the neurological factors you selected in the first line of your post.
-You will be asked to respond to a colleague who selected at least one neurological factor that you did not.
+Note: Put your position (for or against) in the first line of your post.
+You will be asked to respond to a colleague who justified the opposite position.